-I offer deep reverence and gratitude to my teachers and lineage:
+I offer deep reverence and gratitude to my teachers and lineage

 Sharon Gannon and David Life

 The gurus and founders of the Jivamukti Yoga method are Sharon Gannon and David Life.
 They met in 1983 in New York City and in 1984 created Jivamukti Yoga.
 Sharon and David have illuminated the deeper, esoteric truths of yoga, linked them to present-day culture and lifestyle, and encouraged practitioners to let go of what they think they know and embrace the path to liberation in this lifetime.
 Through the innovations of Jivamukti Yoga, Sharon and David have brought the ancient teachings alive, going to the root of their wisdom and making it relevant to the contemporary world.
 They are pioneers in teaching yoga as spiritual activism/activation, demonstrating that yoga is a living tradition, a complete system for accessing the lasting happiness that is available to all beings.
 They incorporate their profound talents and experiences as artists, performers and musicians into their teaching styles, making their teachings compelling, exciting and empowering.
-I have been a devotee of Sharon and David’s for nearly 15 years now and am deeply grateful to them for being in my life.
+I have been a devotee of Sharon and David’s for over 20 years now and am deeply grateful to them for being in my life.
 Sharon and David’s book ‘Jivamukti Yoga’ is the best book I know of for truly understanding what yoga is all about.

 Maya Tiwari (formerly Mother Maya)